Pittsburgh Dad

 Pittsburgh Dad is an online series of short films featuring the observations of a blue-collar father from Pittsburgh who speaks with a thick Pittsburghese dialect.
-The series was created by Chris Preksta and Curt Wootton in 2011.
+The web series was created by Chris Preksta and Curt Wootton in 2011.
 Wootton plays the namesake character of Pittsburgh Dad in the series.

 Background

 The title character watching the Pittsburgh Penguins.
 Note the character's stereotypical Pittsburgh glasses and facial hair, along with the Iron City Brewing Company sign in the background.

 Preksta, a native of Munhall, Pennsylvania and a graduate of Point Park University and Pittsburgh Filmmakers, serves as director.
 Wootton, a native of Greensburg, Pennsylvania who graduated from West Virginia University, plays the "Pittsburgh Dad".
 Wootton and Preksta met on the set of the 2005 web series Captain Blasto.
 They later collaborated on The Mercury Men for the Syfy network, where Wootton entertained the crew with a character based on his own father, Keith, emulating the thick Western Pennsylvania accent of his youth.
 The Pittsburgh Post-Gazette describes the character as "Archie Bunker from Dahntahn or S'Liberty or Little Warshington," referencing Pittsburgh locales.